forcedotcom/SalesforceMobileSDK-iOS/setup.md

 submodules
 ==
-After you git clone, you need to initialize the submodules:
+After you git clone, you need to initialize the (external) submodules:

-`git submodule init; git submodule update; git submodule foreach git co master`
+`git submodule init`
+`git submodule update`

 merging
 ==